-Although Wavefront supports high cardinality for time series data, to avoid high cardinality issues, consider the following recommendations:
+Although the Wavefront service supports high cardinality for time series data, to avoid high cardinality issues, consider the following recommendations:

 - Ensure that the metric names are stable and do not change.

 - Keep source names stable.
 Source names change over time, but make sure that they don’t change frequently.

 - In Kubernetes, where point tags are usually called labels, add only the point tags that you really need.